Bralon Addison: Minnesota Vikings

-Hamilton Tiger-Cats (II)
+Hamilton Tiger-Cats (second stint)

-On December 25, 2020, Addison re-signed with the Hamilton Tiger-Cats to a two-year contract.
+On December 25, 2020, Addison re-signed with the Tiger-Cats to a two-year contract.
 Addison missed the first half of the 2021 CFL season while recovering from a knee injury; he was added to the active roster on September 28, 2021.
 On October 24 Addison was placed on the six-game injured reserve list with a hamstring issue.
 Due to the multiple injuries Addison was limited to just three regular season games, catching 18 passes for 231 yards.
 He was re-added to the active roster on November 24, 2021, four days before the Ti-Cats Eastern semifinal match against the Montreal Alouettes.
 Addison did not catch a pass in either playoff game, and the Tiger-Cats were defeated in the 108th Grey Cup match.
 After playing in the first eight games of the 2022 season Addison was carted off the field with what was initially reported as a knee injury in the team's Week 9 loss against the Toronto Argonauts.
 A couple days later he reveled on Twitter that he had suffered a torn Achilles and would miss the remainder of the season.
 At the time of the injury Addison was leading the team in receptions, with 43, and was second to Steven Dunbar in receiving yards with 433 (Dunbar had 559 receiving yards).
+Addison was released by Hamilton on May 10, 2023.

+Ottawa Redblacks

+On May 13, 2023, it was announced that Addison had signed a one-year contract with the Ottawa Redblacks.
+In January 2024, he signed a one-year extension.
+On January 22, 2025, he signed a one-year extension with the Redblacks.

+Personal life

+Addison is the son of Julias Addison and Sonya Swindell.
+He has one brother and one sister.